A primary goal in our Introductory Psychology classes is to foster an appreciation

 and understanding of psychological research.
 All students will receive 1 credit per

-be required to participate in a minimum of three hours of research experiments with
+be required to participate in a minimum of 4 hours of research experiments with the

-the first one hour of credit being the completion of the screening surveys available
+first 1 hour of credit being the completion of the screening surveys available to

 Although you should check with your professor, usually it is possible for you to receive

-extra credit above and beyond the two-credit hours needed for the class.
+extra credit above and beyond the 4-credit hours needed for the class.
 This extra

 credit is earned in exactly the same way as the regular credit (an hour of participation

-in research for one hour of research credit).
-Typically, 1200 students have the opportunity
+in research for 1 hour of research credit).
+Typically, Psychology 1030 students have

 If you have any questions concerning these requirements, it is best to ask your instructor